-UCF6 Impact fees shall be utilized as a source of funding for capital projects (such as transportation facilities, schools, parks, and fire protection improvements) directly attributable to new development (Source: Strategy UCF1).
+UCF12 Impact fees should be utilized as a source of funding for capital projects (such as transportation facility, school, park, and fire protection improvements) directly attributable to new development (Source: Strategy UCF1, ED3).

-- UCF7 Commercial and industrial development proposals shall provide an assessment of potential impacts to the cost of providing community facilities and services (Source: Strategy UCF1, ED3). - UCF8 New residential development shall provide parkland dedications or pay parkland impact fees roughly proportional to the recreational needs directly created by that development (Source: Strategy UCF1). - UCF9 Suitable lands for neighborhood parks shall be incorporated into the design of new residential subdivisions (Source: Strategy UCF1). - UCF10 Telecommunication, wind energy, and other utility towers shall be designed to be as visually unobtrusive as possible, support multi-use and reuse, and be safe to adjacent properties (Source: Strategy UCF8). - UCF11 Proposed telecommunication, wind energy, and other utility towers shall address potential impacts on surrounding residential properties, alternative tower locations, setbacks from highways and other structures, provisions for abandonment, property access, lighting, and site security (Source: Strategy LU9). - UCF12 Planned utilities, public facilities, and roads shall be designed to limit the potential negative impacts to agricultural lands and operations, and to natural resources such as shoreline areas, wetlands, floodplains, wildlife habitat, woodlands, existing vegetation, and existing topography (Source: Strategy ANC1, ANC2, ANC4).
+- UCF13 Commercial and industrial development proposals will provide an assessment of potential impacts to the cost of providing community facilities and services (Source: Strategy UCF1, ED3). - UCF14 New residential development should provide parkland dedications or pay parkland impact fees roughly proportional to the recreational needs directly created by that development (Source: Strategy UCF1). - UCF15 Suitable lands for neighborhood parks should be incorporated into the design of new residential subdivisions (Source: Strategy UCF1). - UCF16 Development proposals shall address stormwater management, construction site erosion control, and potential increased risk of flooding (Source: Strategy ANC4). - UCF17 Planned utilities, public facilities, and roads will be designed to limit the potential negative impacts to agricultural lands and operations and natural resources such as shoreline areas, wetlands, floodplains, wildlife habitat, woodlands, existing vegetation, and existing topography (Source: Strategy ANC1, ANC2, ANC4). - UCF18 Planned utilities, public facilities, and roads will be designed to limit the potential negative impacts to rural character as defined by locally significant landmarks, scenic views and vistas, rolling terrain, undeveloped lands, farmlands and woodlands, aesthetically pleasing landscapes and buildings, limited light pollution, and quiet enjoyment of these surroundings (Source: Strategy ANC5, LU2). - UCF19 Planned utilities, public facilities, and roads shall be designed to limit the potential negative impacts to historic and archeological sites (Source: Strategy ANC8).